This story was originally published on October 7, 2020.

 Fall is finally here, and the cooler weather is a welcome relief from the summer heat.
-Even as the seasons change, COVID-19 is here to stay for the foreseeable future.
-While the chillier temperatures may kickstart your craving for taking gatherings indoors, it’s still important to do what you can to stop the spread of COVID-19.
-So bundle up with a cozy sweater, stay outside when you can, and check out a few festivities that will keep you and your family and friends safe and in the fall spirit this season.
+Even as the seasons change, COVID cases continue to spread, with two new Omicron strains killing and infecting hundreds of people each week in the US.
+While the chillier temperatures may kickstart your craving for taking gatherings indoors, it’s still important to do what you can to stop the spread of the virus.
+So bundle up with a cozy scarf, stay outside when you can, and check out a few festivities that will keep you and your family and friends safe and in the fall spirit this season.

-In general, the safest places to be this fall are outdoor spaces where it’s easy to keep social distance, says Joshua Petrie, an epidemiology researcher at the University of Michigan.
+In general, the safest places to be are outdoor spaces where it’s easy to keep social distance, says Joshua Petrie, an epidemiology researcher at the University of Michigan.

 “You would want to avoid big gatherings where there’s a lot of people, especially if they’re going to be in close contact for long periods of time,” says Petrie.
 “You would also want to assess how well you can do the risk-reduction techniques that we’re all used to now, like wearing masks and social distancing.
 And if it’s an outdoor activity, that’s going to be better.”
-The risk of any activity depends on the level of COVID-19 in your area, he adds, so make sure to check if your city or town’s cases are spiking before you venture out..
+The risk of any activity depends on the level of COVID in your area, he adds, so make sure to check how high your county’s cases are on this national tracker before you venture out.

 Least risky: Hiking and apple picking

 Apple orchards hit every point for a safe fall activity.
 They are spacious, outdoor areas where it’s easy to maintain a safe social distance while scooping up some tasty autumn treats.
-Apple harvesting season started in late July, but there are still several varieties that are ripe for the picking well into October.
+Apple harvesting season started in early July, but there are still several varieties that are ripe for the picking well into October.
 Red Delicious apples are best picked early this month, and if you’re into baking, then look for some perfectly-ripe Cortlands—a favorite for apple pie.
-Look for orchards in your area that are following the CDC’s social distancing and capacity guidelines.
+Look for orchards in your area that are following good sanitation practices and other health recommendations.

 “It’s a good idea, especially if you’re going apple picking where you might run into a few more people, to bring your mask,” says Petrie.
 But overall, he says, as long as you’re able to maintain a safe social distance from others, apple-picking is pretty low-risk.

 It’s also the perfect time of year to go on a fall hike and look at the changing autumn leaves, creating the gorgeous autumn landscape you know and love all across the US.
-If you live in the Northeast or Midwest, the best time to head outside and look for the best fall colors is right about now in the first weeks of October.
-If you’re in the southern half of the country, the best is yet to come—Texas should be seeing the most colors for the region in early- to mid-November.
+If you live in the Northeast or Midwest, the best time to head outside and look for the best fall colors is in the first half of October.
+If you’re in the southern half of the country, the best is yet to come—Texas should be seeing the most colors for the region in early November.

 Not too risky: Camping

-If you’re craving a change of scenery, it’s probably still not wise to jet set off on a vacation or an extensive road trip.
+If you’re craving a change of scenery, it’s probably still not wise to go jet setting.
 But camping in a nearby campground, or even your backyard, can still be a perfect nature getaway with your social bubble.
 But think twice about inviting people you haven’t seen in a while.

 “Some people, when they go camping, tend to go in big groups, and they might not be people they live with, and they travel from all around to go camping together,” says Petrie.
 “That would be higher risk than just going out with your family or a smaller group.
 But in general, being outside and not being in contact with a lot of people should be pretty safe.”

-Stick with your close family or roommates, and if you’re exploring the wilderness outside of your backyard, be sure to check the local COVID-19 levels where you’re coming from as well as where you’re headed.
+If you’re exploring the wilderness outside of your backyard, be sure to check the local COVID rates where you’re coming from as well as where you’re headed.

 Kind of risky: Tailgating